iExecBlockchainComputing/documentation/help/migration.md

 {% hint style="info" %}

-The iExec Testnet blockchain (aka Viviani) is no longer available, and it is necessary to port your dApps to iExec Sidechain (aka Bellecour) by redeploying all your digital assets: apps, datasets, workerpools and any related orders.
+The iExec Testnet blockchain (aka Viviani) is no longer available.
+It is necessary to port your dApps to the iExec Sidechain (aka Bellecour) by redeploying all your digital assets: apps, datasets, workerpools and any related orders.

 {% endhint %}